vdumbrav/TON-Lottery-Parser/README.md

 - `referralAmount` > 0 confirms the referral payout (TON or jetton)
 - `buyAmount` and `buyCurrency` capture the ticket purchase value
 - `buyMasterAddress` contains the jetton master address used for the purchase
+- Utility helpers in `src/core/utils.ts` provide a single `normalizeAddress()` function for converting raw wallet addresses to the canonical bounceable-`false`, URL-safe format used throughout the services.

 ---